QUintessential Texas RoadTrip

 Recommended clothing: “casual city clothes” cowboy-wear is welcome .

-Hit the road to discover the Spanish and Mexican legacy in Texas.
-Your roadtrip begins with stops in several villages (including the self-proclaimed “BBQ Capital of the World” on your way to the city of San Antonio.
+Hit the road to discover the Spanish and Mexican legacies in Texas.
+Your roadtrip begins with stops in several villages (including the self-proclaimed “BBQ Capital of the World” on your way to the city of San Antonio where you will spend the better part of two days.
 San Antonio has one of the most attractive and historic city centers in Texas thanks, in part, to the architectural legacy of 18th century Spanish colonial missions.
+The city-planning of the old city center reflects its origins in the Spanish colonial era, with a Roman-Catholic Cathedral and main plaza at the city’s geographic center.
+At the same time, San Antonio is decidedly Texan:“Remember the Alamo!”

 EARLY MORNING: (free time)